Designed for Digital

 One of Forbes's Top Ten Technology Books of the Year

-How to redesign ‘big, old’ companies for digital success—featuring a survey of 300+ business leaders and 30+ global organizations, including Amazon, Uber, LEGO, Toyota North America, Philips, and USAA.
+How to redesign ‘big, old’ companies for digital transformation and success—with examples from 300+ business leaders and 30+ organizations, including Amazon Uber, LEGO, and Toyota.

 Most established companies have deployed such digital technologies as the cloud, mobile apps, the internet of things, and artificial intelligence.
 But few established companies are designed for digital.
-This book offers an essential guide for retooling organizations for digital success through 5 key building blocks:
+Full of practical advice and real-life examples of digital transformation, this book is an essential guide for retooling organizations for digital success through 5 key building blocks:

 • Shared Customer Insights